influxdata/docs-v2/content/influxdb/cloud/organizations/users.md

   - [Remove yourself from an organization](#remove-yourself-from-an-organization)

 ## Users management page
-Manage your organization's users from your organizations **Users management page**.
+Manage your organization's users from your organization's **Users management page**.
 In the {{< cloud-name "short" >}} user interface (UI), click your user avatar in the left navigation menu, and select **Users**.